Azure/terraform-azurerm-avm-res-network-dnsresolver/README.md

 Description: A map of inbound endpoints to create on this resource.
 Multiple endpoints can be created by providing multiple entries in the map.
-For each endpoint, the "subnet\_name" is required, it points to a subnet in the virtual network provided in the "virtual\_network\_resource\_id" variable.
+For each endpoint, the `subnet_name` is required, it points to a subnet in the virtual network provided in the "virtual\_network\_resource\_id" variable.

 Type: